scorpiodiagrams/maths/wiki/180degrees.md

 > Long ago, 360 was probably chosen as the number of degrees because it is divisible exactly by a wide range of numbers.
 2,3,5,6,10,15,20,30 all divide 360.

-There's another way of measuring angles called *gradians* which has 100 gradians in a full rotation.
-In gradians a triangle's angles always add up to 50.
+< There's another way of measuring angles called *gradians* which has 400 gradians in a full rotation.
+In gradians a triangle's angles always add up to 200.

 The challenge is why?
 Why when you sum the angles of a triangle do you always get the same result?
 Why does it not matter what kind of triangle you choose?
-Its angles will always add up to 50 gradians (if measured in gradians) or 180 degrees (if measured in degrees)?
+Its angles will always add up to 200 gradians (if measured in gradians) or 180 degrees (if measured in degrees)?

 ## The Tessellation Argument
 ### An almost good enough argument
 Here's a diagram that shows a tessellation of triangles.
-It's the same triangle 🔺abc many times over.
+It's the same triangle $$\triangle abc$$ many times over.
 Where three lines cross, the three angles of the triangle are each found twice.
 The tessellation shows that twice the sum of the angles is 360 degrees, so the sum of the angles of a triangle is 180.
 ~~~Scorpio
 ##Geometry
 caption: Tessellation